Poems

 And were you disappointed, or glad, to find

-it was only the life you already had?
+the life you already had?

 From Into Daylight (Tupelo Press, 2014).